 Birgel and Thompson are the second pair of Davidson students to intern at Penumbra's summer institute, following Maddie Saidenberg '13 and Rodney Saunders '13 in the summer of 2012.

-Birgel and Thomson helped facilitate classes for at-risk, teenage students on music, theatre for social change, yoga, ensemble acting and African-based movement, and aided in facilitating a final presentation with the at-risk high school students at the conclusion of the institute.
+Birgel and Thomson helped facilitate classes for teenage students on music, theatre for social change, yoga, ensemble acting and African-based movement, and aided in facilitating a final presentation with the high school students at the conclusion of the institute.

 Thomson was excited to help the students learn how to become socially conscious individuals.
 "Whether or not they become artists, these students will have the tools and background to realize the impact their actions can have on society," he said.

 Birgel added, "Working with theses students has been both exhausting and inspiring.
 I was often blown away by the level of insight they were demonstrating at such young ages."

 Birgel described a particularly remarkable moment in one of her classes when a young student pointed out a correlation between two figures of popular culture.
 "We were discussing the oppression of African Americans through the mammy figure," she said.
 "We also discussed Rosie the Riveter, an image used to encourage women to join the work force during World War II.
 One of the students noticed that both Rosie and mammy wrapped their hair in handkerchiefs.
 The student thought this similarity wrested these women of their femininity and made them objects of labor.
 That was one of moments when I felt like these students were, in fact, teaching me."

 At the conclusion of the institute, Birgel and Thomson helped produce a live performance for the community.
 Thomson said, "Our students performed a variety of sketches that pulled from themes including racism, sexism, domestic violence, body image, bullying, LGBTQ rights and discrimination against disabled people."